Last updated : March 24, 2025

 - Blue-stained water in the toilet

-- No cleaning products available
+- No cleaning products are available

 - Regularly inspected for possible contaminants